varnish/libvmod-tinykvm/docs/glossary.md

 When enabled, a program may self-determine if ephemeral is enabled or not after initialization.
 The program changes this setting using `sys_make_ephemeral(bool)` before initialization concludes by waiting for requests.

+* `experimental_keep_working_memory`

+When resetting the VM after a request completes, keep all working memory.
+Instead of resetting pagetables back to a former state, copy memory from the main VM into all existing working memory pages.
+This is usually slower than the regular reset mechanism, however with a large address space it can be faster.

 * `allow_debug`

 Allow remotely debugging requests with GDB.
 The request to be debugged has to cause a breakpoint.
 In the C API this is done with `sys_breakpoint()`.
 The GDB instance must load the program using `file myprogram` before it can remotely connect using `target remote :2159`.